Having trained as a lawyer, I often get asked when and why I started making jewellery.

-What many people don’t know is that while I’ve always marvelled at the wonderful array of ethnic and tribal adornment that I’ve encountered during my travels around the world, I never actually thought about making jewellery until I started working in the field of wildlife conservation.
+What many people don’t know is that while I’ve always been mesmerised by different forms of adornment that I’ve encountered during my travels around the world, I never actually thought about making jewellery until I started working in the field of wildlife conservation.

 While working on a community based conservation project bordering Tsavo West National Park, one of my favourite roles was to look after and raise the orphan animals that came through our doors.
 They were generally the victims of poaching, the bush meat trade, and human-wildlife conflict.
 They ranged from primates to small cats and various antelope species.